dustinpfister/blog_posts/_posts/threejs-box3.md

 ### Version numbers matter

-When I first wrote this post I was using r135 of threejs, and the last time I came around to do a little editing here I was using r146.
+When I first wrote this post I was using r135 of threejs, and the last time I came around to do a little editing here I was using r146 when updating the source code of these demos.

 ## 1 - Basic gettting started examples of the box3 class